 Last week we considered the example from Takeuchi et al. (Int.
 J. Oncology, 2002, 20, 53-58) where the retention index for thallium was compared between a group of patients with breast cancer who responded to treatment and a group who did not respond.
-The emphasis last week was on the principles of hypothesis testing and various approaches followed there, e.g. postulating plausible values for population parameters were adopted to clarify the exposition.
-It is clear that in practice such assumptions are not tenable in practice and the emphasis this week will be more practical.
+The emphasis last week was on the principles of hypothesis testing and various approaches followed there relied on assumptions about values of population parameters which were made to clarify the exposition.
+Such assumptions are not tenable in practice and the emphasis this week will be more practical.